Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 197
 ```
 - `b` and `c` are char literals
-- In Java char is a 16 bit unsigned integer type (it stores Unicode)
+- In Java, `char` is a 16-bit unsigned integer type (it stores Unicode)
 - `b` is the integer value 98
 - `c` is the integer value 99
 - `b` + `c` → 98 + 99 = 197.